rowak/nanoleaf-api/README.md

 # Nanoleaf Java Library
-This is a Java library for the Nanoleaf RESTful API.
+This is a synchronous *and* asynchronous Java library for the Nanoleaf RESTful API.
 The Aurora (Light Panels), Canvas, and Shapes devices are all supported, and all API features are (will be) supported.

 ## Documentation (not yet ready)